 The CME tracked the FDOT's SR 17 traffic count volumes each year.
+These volumes indicate the vehicle usage of the Scenic Highway.
+The volumes are looked at for possible high traffic areas where the CME can suggest additional road improvements to allow a safe passage for all users.
 As can be seen in the table below, the volumes have varied along the corridor over the years.
 The highest volumes are located from Polk Avenue through to Waverly Road and then again in Haines City from SR 544 to US 17/92.
-Over the years, SR 17 has been resurfaced to include bike lanes and sidewalks as well as intersection improvements.
+Within the last five years, SR 17 has been resurfaced to include bike lanes and sidewalks as well as intersection improvements.
 From the 2010 Corridor Management Plan update, most of the traffic counts have decreased.
 This could be due to the completion of the widening of US 27 to six lanes.